WBHX: History

-Classic Rock
+Classic rock

 The station signed on the air on August 10, 1999.
 It aired a mostly automated classic rock format.

 On July 22, 2002, WBHX was sold to Press Communications for $2.75 million.
 On October 4, 2002, the station switched to an adult contemporary format known as "The Breeze".

 WWZY simulcast and 99.7 The Island

-WBHX began a simulcast with WWZY 107.1 FM on June 30, 2003.
+WBHX began a simulcast with WWZY (107.1 FM) on June 30, 2003.
 WWZY covered the northern part of the Monmouth-Ocean radio market while WBHX covered the southern end.
 In addition to 107.1 and 99.7, the station was also heard in parts of Ocean County on WCAT-TV, the public-access television cable TV channel based at Pinelands Regional High School.

 Starting November 1, 2015, WBHX ended its simulcast with WWZY.
-It began playing Christmas music as "99.7 The Island."
-That continued through Christmas.
+It began playing Christmas music as "99.7 The Island".
 On December 26, 2015, WBHX changed its format to classic hits, still under the "99.7 The Island" branding.

-On March 3, 2017, WBHX ended its classic hits format.
-It returned to a simulcast of classic rock-formatted WWZY 107.1 FM in Long Branch.
-The two stations use the moniker "The Boss".
+On March 3, 2017, WBHX ended its classic hits format and resumed simulcasting with WWZY, by then a classic rock station branded "The Boss".